decentraland/documentation/content/creator/sdk7/interactivity/user-data.md

   - `eyeColor`: Player eye color as a `Color4`
   - `hairColor`: Player hair color as a `Color4`
 - `AvatarEquippedData`: The list of equipped wearables and emotes.
-  - `wearable_urns`: The list of wearables that the player currently has equipped.
+  - `wearableUrns`: The list of wearables that the player currently has equipped.
-  - `emotes_urns`: The list of emotes that the player currently has equipped in the quick access wheel.
+  - `emoteUrns`: The list of emotes that the player currently has equipped in the quick access wheel.

 ```ts
 for (const [entity, data, base, attach, transform] of engine.getEntitiesWith(